jayaraaj/aws-demo/content/46_functional_assurance/2_build_execute.md

 Go to the [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console and check the status of your pipeline stack creation named 'FunctionalAssurance'.
 It should state - {{% color info %}}“CREATE_IN_PROGRESS”{{% /color %}}

-**INFO**: This step takes approximately ~1 minute and if successful, you can see the status of STACK -  'FunctionalAssurance' as {{% color success %}}“CREATE_COMPLETE”{{% /color %}}, as in the screenshot below:
+**INFO**: This step takes approximately 1 minute and if successful, you can see the status of STACK as {{% color success %}}“CREATE_COMPLETE”{{% /color %}}, as shown in the screenshot below:

 ![Functional Assurance](/images/module3/Module_3-1.png)

 **Note** - On successful creation of the pipeline, the CFN will auto trigger the execution.
-You can now view the execution progress by navigating to [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/home) and selecting.
+You can now view the execution progress by navigating to Pipeline and selecting - codepipeline_Functional_Assurance.

 ![Pipelines](/images/module3/Module_3-2.png)